BARK BREED 6 1

 Mental Stimulation

 In addition to physical exercise, English Cocker Spaniels need mental stimulation.
-Puzzle toys, scent games, and obedience training can help keep their minds sharp.
+Several mental exercises suitable for your English Cocker Spaniel consist of puzzle toys and scent games, as well as a continuous obedience training program.

 Diet and Nutrition for English Cocker Spaniels